BrianAronson/birankr/paper.md

 ![(a) BiRank algorithms perform the ranking process on the bipartite networks directly and generate the ranking values for the top and bottom nodes simultaneously. (b) A bipartite network with three top nodes and four bottom nodes. (c) After the one-mode projection, a unipartite network of the bottom nodes is generated.
 PageRank can be performed to generate the ranking values of the bottom nodes. \label{illustration}](illustration.png)

-Our package implements most notable and straightforward operationalizations of biparitite PageRanks including HITS [@kleinberg1999authoritative; @liao2014network], CoHITS [@deng2009generalized], BGRM [@rui2007bipartite], and Birank [@he2016birank].
+Our package implements the most notable and straightforward operationalizations of biparitite PageRanks including HITS [@kleinberg1999authoritative; @liao2014network], CoHITS [@deng2009generalized], BGRM [@rui2007bipartite], and Birank [@he2016birank].
 The algorithms mainly differ in the way they normalize node ranks in the iterations (see Table \ref{normalizers}).

 : A summary of transition matrices used in different BiRank algorithms.